-Two Kinds of Date Night & Why You Need One
+Two Types of Date Night & Why Every Marriage Needs Them

 simple image with blue background and a picture of a brick wall with neon sign that says 'date night' in red and blue.
 Author logo in the bottom right corner